al3x/al3x.net/events.md

 Upcoming
 ========

-Panel discussion – *October 2015, Bend*
+Keynote – *October 2015, Portland*
-: Participating in a panel discussion on startup growth at the [Bend Venture Conference](http://bendvc.edcoinfo.com/), Oregon’s largest angel conference.

-"Venture Socialism: looking beyond Series Bs and B Corps" – *October 2015, Portland* : A presentation to [PDX Summit: Social Innovation Edition](https://events.bizzabo.com/pss3), a summit about the future of Portland bringing together more than 200 founders, makers, thought leaders, and specialists for a day-long conversation about the Social Innovation movement.
+: A keynote to [PDX Summit: Social Innovation Edition](https://events.bizzabo.com/pss3), a summit about the future of Portland bringing together more than 200 founders, makers, thought leaders, and specialists for a day-long conversation about the Social Innovation movement.

 Previous
 ========